Disney World Special Events, Festivals and Parties

 Disney H20 Glow After Hours at Typhoon Lagoon

-Annual passholders and Disney Vacation Club members can purchase discounted tickets for $62.84 per adult (age 10 and up) and $57.51 per child (age 3-9), tax included.
+Annual passholders and Disney Vacation Club members can purchase discounted tickets for $63.90 or $74.55 per person, depending on the date, tax included.

 Tickets must be purchased in advance and there are a limited number of tickets for each date.
 Please note: Disney H20 Glow After Hours is a separately ticketed event and the party is not included in daytime admission.

-- 2023 tickets for Disney H20 Glow After Hours went on sale for guests staying at select Walt Disney World Resort Hotels, the Swan & Dolphin and Shades of Green on February 28 and for everyone else on March 3.
-Tickets are available through Undercover Tourist at a small discount, or at full price direct from Disney via the Disney H2O Glow After Hours page.
+• New!2024 tickets for Disney H20 Glow After Hours go on sale for guests staying at select Walt Disney World Resort Hotels, the Swan & Dolphin and Shades of Green on March 19 and for everyone else on March 22.
+Tickets will be available through Undercover Tourist at a small discount, or at full price direct from Disney via the Disney H2O Glow After Hours page.
 Please note: this ticket does not include daytime admission to Typhoon Lagoon.

 Independence Day (July 4)